-Operating The Remote Controlled ProtoCoupler Coupler System
+Operating The Remote Controlled ProtoCoupler® Coupler System

-Your Proto-Sound® equipped locomotive is equipped with two coilwound ProtoCoupler® for remote uncoupling action.
+Your Proto-Sound® equipped locomotive is equipped with one coilwound ProtoCoupler® for remote uncoupling action.
 Because the ProtoCoupler® is controlled through the Proto-Sound® microprocessor, it doesn't require an uncoupling track section or modification to your layout to function.
 The three simple steps below are required to operate the coupler.
-1. Put your engine in NEUTRAL and turn the throttle all the way up.

-2. Press the transformer whistle button to "Arm" the coupler.
-(You will hear a "Clank")

-3. After arming the coupler, press the whistle button again to open the coupler.
+- 1. Put your engine in NEUTRAL and turn the throttle all the way up. - 2.
+Press the transformer whistle button to "Arm" the coupler.
+(You will hear a "Clank") - 3.
+After arming the coupler, press the whistle button again to open the coupler.

 When the knuckle fires open you will hear the buzzing of the coil energizing and the sound of the air lines coming apart.
-It can best be described as a find that the coupler doesn't open when firing the coupler at high speeds.
+It can best be described as a CHA-CHUSHHH sound.
+The coupler doesn't have to be fired in NEUTRAL.
+Once the coupler is armed it can be fired in Forward, Neutral or Reverse.
+However, you may find that the coupler doesn't open when firing the coupler at high speeds.
 Reduce the voltage setting on your transformer if this occurs and run your engine at a slower speed before firing the coupler.
 If the coupler continues to open erratically, try lubricating the knuckle with light oil as indicated in Fig. 11.